hperrin/svelte-material-ui/packages/common/README.md

 ## dispatch

 Dispatch a custom event.
 This differs from Svelte's component event system, because these events require a DOM element as a target, can bubble (and do by default), and are cancelable with `event.preventDefault()`.
-All SMUI/MDC events are dispatched with this instead of Svelte's `createEventDispatcher`.
+All SMUI events are dispatched with this instead of Svelte's `createEventDispatcher`.

 ```svelte
 <div